RaoG812/Dank-PoS-0.3-Kiosk/README.md

 - Scrollable product display with large photos.
 - AI generated strain images via **StrainPicAi** using Gemini.
 - AI consultant chat that suggests products available on the kiosk.
+- Persistent login so the menu remains accessible when navigating.
+- Floating AI assistant button with smooth animations.
 - Ability to link orders to the main Dank PoS session when a shop PoS is logged in.
+- Layout editor to manage which inventory items appear and tweak their images or prices.
+- Settings page with switches for showing pictures, product details, and idle timeout control.
+- `create_kiosk_items.sql` sets up the `kiosk_items` table (linked to inventory) and a public `strain-images` bucket for generated photos.

 The kiosk uses the same Supabase back end as the main app and can be started with `npm run dev` inside this folder.